 Model selection and evaluation

-After this course you should understand the basics of machine learning and how to implement machine learning algorithms on your data sets using Python and Scikit-Learn.
-In particularly you should understand basic regressions, classifiers, and clustering algorithms and how to fit a model and use it to predict future outcomes.
+After this course you should understand the basics of machine learning and how to implement machine learning algorithms on your data sets using Python.
+Specifically, you should understand basic regression, classification, and clustering algorithms and how to fit a model and use it to predict future outcomes.